mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 			...

 You just have to derive from ``ExtensionNode``.
-If you also derive from ``mdp.Node`` then the methods in this class will be trated as the default implementation and are used for nodes without a more specific implementation.
+If you also derive from ``mdp.Node`` then the methods in this class will be treated as the default implementation and are used for nodes without a more specific implementation.
 The second important point is that you must define the ``extension_name``.
 After that you can define methods that make up this extension.